masonwyatt23/policy-summarizer/replit.md

   - Enhanced Valley Trust partnership benefits with direct contact information and exclusive advantages
   - Created clear call-to-action framework that drives immediate client engagement and business results
   - Added specific examples to guide AI toward generating highly valuable and actionable content
+- July 03, 2025: Enhanced final paragraph and header formatting for better client experience
+  - Redesigned paragraph 5 to focus on partnership support instead of scheduling meetings
+  - Changed final paragraph to provide reassurance, contact information, and ongoing support emphasis
+  - Added invitation to contact with questions and visit office for personalized assistance
+  - Improved header formatting with cleaner underline style using Valley Trust primary color
+  - Removed background colors from headers for more professional appearance
+  - Made upload box vertically thinner by reducing padding and spacing

 ## Changelog
 - July 01, 2025.
 Initial setup